background preloader

 Related: reader advisory

-Book reviews/choices Charles is a struggling reader.
+January Magazine Book reviews/choices Charles is a struggling reader.
 Like three out of four children with reading difficulties, Charles is a boy.
 He started school with limited experience with print, struggled through activities with letters and sounds, and tended to be off task when there was independent reading time.
 He learned in second grade to have his reading buddy do most of the reading.
-By third grade, when most of his classmates were fairly fluent, Charles was still guessing at words, using picture clues and avoiding books whenever he could.
 There are few tasks more challenging for teachers than reaching struggling middle school readers like Charles.
 Like many struggling readers, Charles has problems that can be diagnosed.
 Increasing the quantity and quality of his reading There is extensive research to support the premise that the best way to become a better reader is to read more.
-Find effective high interest, low vocabulary books Mrs. The two wrestlers came together, a mass of arms and knees.
+If Charles is to increase both the quantity and quality of his reading, he needs reading materials that he can read and will want to read.
+Find effective high interest, low vocabulary books The term "high interest, low vocabulary" is often used to describe books for youngsters like Charles.

 Related: